kkrruumm/void-install-script/README.md

 The only supported encryption setup is via ZFS native encryption, as zbm is currently unable to handle luks in this context by default.
 However, there are some [implications](https://forums.truenas.com/t/truenas-zfs-encryption-deduplication-for-home-server/13589/3) with ZFS native encryption the user should be aware of.

+The only supported swap method out of the box via this installer is zram due to ZFS [limitations](https://github.com/openzfs/zfs/issues/7734).

 # btrfs notes

 Do note that btrfs support in this installer is still considered experimental, meaning the deployed setup is likely to change over time.